- For Students

-A: We ask that accepted students start on the first Monday of a month in order to schedule them for required hospital training that is mandatory for their rotation at the NIH Clinical Center.
-If medical school requirements prevent a student from starting on the first Monday of the month, the student must correspond by email with the CEP Program Administrator immediately after acceptance to obtain prior approval for an alternate start date.
-Please note, that if the first Monday of a month falls on a Federal government holiday, students will be expected to start the following day.
+A: No. We ask that accepted students start on the first Monday of a month in order to schedule them for required hospital training that is mandatory for their rotation at the NIH Clinical Center.
+Please note: if the first Monday of a month falls on a federal government holiday, students will start on the following day.
 Students are expected to complete their rotations on the end date specified at the time of acceptance.
 Any request for an early departure date must be approved in advance of the rotation start date.

 Q: If I were to be accepted for an elective, can I change the dates of my rotation?